derekargueta/Projects/README.md

 Threading
 ---------

-**Create A Progress Bar for Downloads** - Create a progress bar for applications that can keep track of a download in progress.
+**1) Create A Progress Bar for Downloads** - Create a progress bar for applications that can keep track of a download in progress.
 The progress bar will be on a separate thread and will communicate with the main thread using delegates.
   - [ ] Go
   - [ ] Java
   - [ ] Rust